dipakmani/ineuronindustry/README.md

-## This is a Git tutorials by krish
+## This is a amazing Git tutorials by krish
 ## We Will learn git
 ## we will iupdate ljjsk
+## these changes are by developer 2